Adjunctions and defects in Landau-Ginzburg models: Atiyah classes

 \section{Atiyah classes}

-As mentioned in the Introduction, the structure of the bicategory $\LG$ can be understood in terms of associative Atiyah classes.
-In this section we develop the basic theory of these operators, beginning with the abstract theory of noncommutative form-valued connections.
-The reader might prefer to begin reading Section \ref{section:pertandhtpy} to see how Atiyah classes naturally arise via perturbation, and then return here for the general definitions.
+As mentioned in the Introduction, the structure of the bicategory $\LG$ can be understood in terms of Atiyah classes.
+In this section we develop the theory of these operators, beginning with noncommutative form-valued connections.
+The reader might prefer to begin reading Section \ref{section:pertandhtpy} to see how Atiyah classes naturally arise via perturbation, and then return here.

 Let $A$ be a unital associative $k$-algebra which is not necessarily commutative, and $\Omega A = \Omega_k A$ the dg-algebra of noncommutative forms defined in Section \ref{subsec:Bar}.
 Following \cite[Section $8$]{cuntzquillen} a $k$-linear \textsl{connection} on a $\nZ _2$-graded right $A$-module $X$ is a $k$-linear map (we write $\otimes$ for $\otimes_A$)